Miteshryp/ecs-rust/rough.md

 - `func.run` is called to execute the funtion.
 This run is executed in the

 - `into_configs` -> gives system configs

+# Scheduling
+- Serial systems should be able to contain Parallel systems, and vice-versa
+- Both types of systems should also be able to directly contain their appropriate executors (SerialSystem and ParallelSystem), so they should implement Schedulable trait

+- We need to design a seperate function holder for parallel systems, which